 - Tooth-colored fillings — Out with the old silver amalgam fillings, in with tooth-colored, invisible composite resin fillings.

-- Gum contouring — Using a diode soft-tissue laser, Dr. Winters removes excess gum tissue, making your teeth appear longer and in proportion.
-The laser not only removes the unwanted tissue but also seals the cut to prevent bleeding and vastly lowers the chances of infection.
+- Gum contouring — Using a diode soft-tissue laser, Dr. Winters, DDS, removes excess gum tissue, making your teeth appear longer and in proportion.
+The dental laser not only removes the unwanted tissue, but it also seals the cut to prevent gum bleeding and vastly lowers the chances of infection.
 Recovery is not difficult.

 - Dental bonding — For small chips or subtle changes in one or more teeth, we may use dental bonding.
-Bonding uses composite resin that is painted on in thin layers and then cured to cover imperfections or change the shape of a tooth.
-Bonding isn’t a substitute for a full set of porcelain veneers, but it can address smaller issues with a beautiful end-result.
+Cosmetic bonding for teeth uses composite resin that is painted on in thin layers and then cured to cover imperfections or change the shape of a tooth.
+Tooth bonding isn’t a substitute for a full set of porcelain veneers, but it can address smaller issues with a beautiful end-result.

-- Dental implants — Dr. Winters is a big fan of dental implants as the best method for tooth replacement.
-Implants feature a titanium implant that is screwed down into the jawbone.
+- Dental implants — Dr. Winters, DDS, is a big fan of dental implants as the best method for tooth replacement.
+Tooth implants feature a titanium implant that is screwed down into the jawbone.
 The jawbone then grows around the implant, fully incorporating it.
 A post is attached to the implant with a porcelain false tooth atop that.
-Implants function exactly like a natural tooth.
+Dental implants function exactly like a natural tooth.

-As you would assume, what will be involved with your smile makeover is dependent on your unique needs.
+How we handle your smile makeover is dependent on your unique needs.
 Most of these procedures are immediate and may be combined in a single appointment.
-Placing porcelain crowns and veneers, however, require a second appointment.
-This is because once Dr. Winters prepares your teeth for the crowns or veneers, a dental lab then fabricates them for us.
+Thanks to our CEREC system at The Hills Dental Spa, we are able to place crowns in a single office visit.
+Porcelain veneers require a second appointment, as we have a dental lab fabricate the porcelain shells.
 If dental implants are a part of your makeover, they take up to six months or so from start to finish.
 Other than implants, in most cases, a smile makeover can usually be accomplished in two appointments.
-Dr. Winters will talk about this with you during your consultation.
+Austin dentist, Dr. Kevin Winters, DDS, will discuss your possible time frame during your consultation.

 With most of these procedures, there isn’t any recovery.
 Dental implants and gum contouring are the exceptions.
 Placing an implant requires a couple of recovery periods where your gums need to heal and you’ll eat a soft diet.
 Gum contouring will require a short recovery.
 Otherwise, procedures such as applying veneers or crowns or whitening your teeth have no recovery.